 The Erotic Is an Antidote to Death

 Esther Perel has a private couples and family therapy practice in New York.
-She is executive producer and host of the podcast Where Should We Begin?
-She has also given two TED talks and is the author of the books Mating in Captivity: Unlocking Erotic Intelligence and The State of Affairs: Rethinking Infidelity.
+She hosts two podcasts, Where Should We Begin? and How’s Work? and is the creator of a new game called, Where Should We Begin? - A Game of Stories.
+She is also the author of two TED talks and two books, Mating in Captivity: Unlocking Erotic Intelligence and The State of Affairs: Rethinking Infidelity.

 [music: “Seven League Boots” by Zoë Keating]